TheOnlyMann/Parasite-Frontline/README.txt

 Simple Description

-A quite simple Kitchen Sink Pack about making your survival against the parasites.
+A quite simple Kitchen Sink Pack about making your survival against the parasites, developed for the 1.12.2 Forge version of minecraft.
 Modpack is devised of Overworld(survival zone), Nether(time-gated) and Betweenlands(escape..?)

 Ovverworld: